sparabu/eddie2/UIUX_SPEC.md

 3. User fills in question and answer fields
 4. User clicks Save button
 5. New Q&A pair appears in list

+#### Viewing All Chats
+1. User clicks "View All" link in Recent Chats section
+2. Main content area changes to show All Chats Screen
+3. All chats are displayed in a list, sorted by most recent first
+4. User can select a chat to view or delete chats from this screen

+#### Viewing All Q&A Pairs
+1. User clicks "View All" link in Q&A Pairs section
+2. Main content area changes to show All Q&A Pairs Screen
+3. All Q&A pairs are displayed in a list
+4. User can select a Q&A pair to view or delete Q&A pairs from this screen

 ### Chat Interactions